Skip to content

 One-Click Deploy

 Click the button below to deploy Dotnify to your Vercel account.
-Vercel will clone the repository, set up the Upstash Redis integration, and deploy automatically.
+Vercel will automatically clone the repository and complete the deployment.

 Deploy with Vercel